6 Symptoms of an Oil Pan Gasket Leak and Replacement Cost

 #3.
 Burning Oil Smell.

-A leaking oil pan gasket is also often accompanied by the smell of burning oil.
-Unlike the smell presented by an engine that is actively consuming and burning oil, a damaged oil pan gasket conveys a smell of fresh oil that has been heated to engine operating temperature, therefore presenting a strong odor.
+A leaking oil pan gasket is frequently accompanied with the odor of burning oil.
+Unlike the smell presented by an engine which is consuming oil and burning oil, a damaged oil pan gasket gives off the overpowering scent of fresh oil that has been heated to engine operating temperature.
+This oil smell is strong, almost rancid.

 #4.
 Oil Coating a Vehicle’s Undercarriage.